aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 	Yes.

-	There are recommended data splits, particularly in the Person Dataset, which PDL is calling "Slice" datasets.
+	There are recommended data splits, particularly in the Person Dataset, which PDL is calling "Slice" datasets.[8]
 A slice is a subset of PDL's Person Dataset that contains every record with non-null value for a specific field.
 For example, the Email Slice Dataset contains every record from our Person Dataset with at least one non-null email address.

 	1. All Dataset